 Typically, homeowners only think of seeding their lawn when it’s new or they’re looking to start fresh.
 But seeding can also be valuable if you’re looking to restore the grass on your property — it’s just a matter of when to do so.
 Many homeowners think spring is the best time to seed their lawn.
 Discover the pros and cons of seeding your property during the spring season.

-Pros of Seeding in the Spring
+Pros of Seeding a Lawn in Spring

 There are several pros to seeding your lawn in the spring, including: